 2. Termination for Breach.
 Either party may terminate this Agreement upon written notice to the other party if the non-breaching party determines that the other party or its subcontractors or agents has breached a material term of this Agreement, provided that the non-breaching party will first provide the other party with written notice of the breach of this Agreement and afford the other party the opportunity to cure the breach within forty-five (45) days of the date of such notice.
 If the other party or any of its subcontractors or agents fails to timely cure the breach, the non-breaching party may terminate this Agreement.

 3. Effect of Termination.
-Upon termination of this Agreement for any reason, Business Associate agrees to return or destroy all PHI received from Covered Entity, or created or received by Business Associate on behalf of Covered Entity, maintained by Business Associate in any form and to retain no copies.
-If Business Associate determines that the return or destruction of PHI is not feasible, Business Associate shall inform Covered Entity in writing of the reason thereof, and the Parties shall agree to extend the protections of this Agreement to such PHI and Business Associate shall limit further uses and disclosures of the PHI to those purposes that make the return or destruction of the PHI not feasible for so long as Business Associate retains the PHI.
+Upon termination of this Agreement for any reason, Business Associate agrees to inactivate for deletion and destroy all PHI received from Covered Entity, or created or received by Business Associate on behalf of Covered Entity, maintained by Business Associate in any form and to retain no copies.
+If Business Associate determines that the inactivation and destruction of PHI is not feasible, Business Associate shall inform Covered Entity in writing of the reason thereof, and the Parties shall agree to extend the protections of this Agreement to such PHI and Business Associate shall limit further uses and disclosures of the PHI to those purposes that make the inactivation or destruction of the PHI not feasible for so long as Business Associate retains the PHI.

 1. Survival.
 The respective rights and obligations of the Parties under Article G. of this Agreement shall survive the termination of this Agreement.